 Students are advised to see their personal physician or go to the nearest medical facility if they are feeling ill and presenting a high fever.
 The campus nurse will be available for phone conferencing, Monday through Friday, 8:00 a.m. to 5:00 p.m.
-Please call 570‑675‑9174 or email Suzanne Attanasio at email@example.com.
+Please call 570‑675‑9250 or email Suzanne Attanasio at [email protected].

 Yes, but the process is different.
-Students just have to fill out the Penn State Wilkes-Barre Food Bank Request Form to request items from the food bank.
+Students just have to fill out the Penn State Wilkes-Barre Food Bank Request Form.
 Students who submit a request will receive an email with contactless pickup instructions.
 Most requests will be available on the next business day.

-16. I’ve used the Ride Share program in the past to do my shopping.
+16. I’ve used the Ride Assist program in the past to do my shopping.
 Is that still available?

-Students can access the Ride Share program by appointment.
-Only three students per trip will be allowed.
-Please call 570‑675‑9279 or email Susan Cunningham at firstname.lastname@example.org for appointments and Ride Share dates.
+Students can access the Ride Assist program by appointment.
+Due to physical distancing requirements, space is limited per trip.
+Please call 570‑675‑9279 or email Susan Cunningham at [email protected] for appointments and Ride Assist dates.